apache/accumulo-website/_docs-2-0/administration/tracing.md

           <scope>runtime</scope>
         </dependency>

-2. Add the following to your client configuration.
+2. Add the following to your `accumulo-client.properties`.

         trace.span.receivers=org.apache.accumulo.tracer.ZooTraceClient,org.apache.htrace.impl.ZipkinSpanReceiver

 3. Instrument your client as in the next section.

-Your SpanReceiver may require additional properties, and if so these should likewise be placed in the ClientConfiguration (if applicable) and Accumulo's `accumulo-site.xml`.
+Your SpanReceiver may require additional properties, and if so these should likewise be placed in `accumulo-client.properties` (if applicable) and Accumulo's `accumulo-site.xml`.
 Two such properties for ZipkinSpanReceiver, listed with their default values, are

 ```xml